 You can find out who your local Councillor is and how to contact them by going to our Councillors and meetings page.

-You can also find out when the Council meet and take the opportunity to submit a Public question.
+You can find out when the Council meets.
+There is also a way to submit a Public question.

 The Council seeks people’s views and opinions on lots of different things going on in Cornwall.